pambrose/battlesnake-quickstart/README.md

 1) Define a snake as a subclass of [AbstractBattleSnake](src/main/kotlin/io/battlesnake/core/AbstractBattleSnake.kt).

+2) Implement the two abstract classes of AbstractBattleSnake: `snakeContext()` and `gameStrategy()`.

-2) Define a [SnakeContext](src/main/kotlin/io/battlesnake/core/SnakeContext.kt) object to maintain state between game moves.
-The framework creates SnakeContext instances at the start of every game, one for each snake your server is supporting.
+3) Define a [SnakeContext](src/main/kotlin/io/battlesnake/core/SnakeContext.kt) object to maintain state between game moves.
+The framework creates SnakeContext instances at the start of every game (one for each snake your server is supporting).

-3) Define a [GameStrategy](src/main/kotlin/io/battlesnake/core/GameStrategy.kt) object to produce responses for the `Ping`, `Start`, `Move`, and `End` requests.
+4) Define a [GameStrategy](src/main/kotlin/io/battlesnake/core/GameStrategy.kt) object to produce responses for the `Ping`, `Start`, `Move`, and `End` requests.
 The framework creates a single GameStrategy instance when the server launches.